jacksonh/manos/README.md

+**NOTE**: this project is not under active development anymore.
+I encourage you to play with it, learn from it, use it as a platform for innovation.
+I wont discourage you from using it in production, some people are, but I will encourage you to evaluate more supported technologies like SignalR (or perhaps non .NET technologies like node.js)

 Manos is an easy to use, easy to test, high performance web application framework that stays out of your way and makes your life ridiculously simple.

 The Main Features of Manos: